-4 Strategy-aware Bayesian learning
+4 Strategy-Aware Bayesian Learning

-In this work, we develop algorithms for learning from feedback that account for differences in trainer strategy.
-Specifically, we take advantage of the fact that, under reward-focused and punishment-focused training strategies, the lack of any feedback can convey as much Algorithm 1 The SABL algorithm.
-The feedback distribution $p(f_t|o_t, a_t, \lambda^(o_t) = a')$ is described by Eqs.
-1, 2 and 3. takeAction( $a_t$ ) does not return until the episode finishes.
+In this work, we develop algorithms for learning from feedback that accounts for differences in trainer strategy.
+Specifically, we take advantage of the fact that, under reward-focused and punishment-focused training strategies, the lack of any feedback can convey as much information about the target behavior as explicit feedback.
+We will demonstrate experimentally that this approach allows agents to learn behaviors in less time, and with fewer feedbacks, when compared to approaches that ignore trainer strategy.

+Algorithm 1 The SABL algorithm.
+The feedback distribution $p(f_t|o_t, a_t, \lambda^(o_t) = a')$ is described by Equations 1, 2 and 3. $takeAction(a_t)$ does not return until the episode finishes.